-Flying with a baby for the first time can be intimidating, but don’t let that stop you from planning a trip.
-In reality even flying long haul with a baby is really only a very small portion of your entire trip.
+Flying with a baby for the first time can be intimidating, but don’t let that stop you from planning your family trip.
+For most parents flying with a baby for the first time, the experience will be much better than you’ve feared.
+With the proper advance preparation and a calm, positive attitude, you may very well even enjoy your first flight with baby!

 Flying with a Baby

-- Do I Need a Passport for Baby?
+- Do I Need a Passport for my Baby?

 - Flying with a Newborn